Docklands Light Railway: Performance

-Within a year of launch, annual passenger numbers reached 17 million, increasing to 64 million in 2009, and more than 80 million in 2011.
-The most recent figures show 116.8 million annual passengers in the financial year to 31 March 2020.
 The first five years had unreliability and operational problems, but the system has since become highly reliable.
+Within a year of launch, annual passenger numbers reached 7 million, increasing to 50 million by 2004, and more than 100 million in 2013.
 Research in 2008 showed 87% of the population of North Woolwich were in favour of the DLR.

-The Parliamentary Transport Select Committee favourably reviewed light rail in 2005, and due to the success of the DLR, proposals for similar systems elsewhere emerged.
-The North and West London Light Railway was a plan for an orbital railway serving the other side of London.
-The DLR has been successful, as have other recent light rail systems, although it was earlier criticised for having been designed with insufficient capacity to meet the demand that quickly arose.
+The Parliamentary Transport Select Committee favourably reviewed light rail in 2005, although the DLR was earlier criticised for having been designed with insufficient capacity to meet the demand that quickly arose.

 Until 1 July 2013, the only bicycles that were allowed were folding ones.
 DLR stated that this is because if evacuation is required, they would slow down the process.
 DLR cars, especially older rolling stock, were not designed with bicycles in mind – if they were allowed, they might obstruct doors and emergency exits.
 Since January 2014, full-size bicycles have been allowed on DLR trains at off-peak hours and weekends (except Bank Station, where bicycles are not permitted for safety reasons).